kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 See the following example on using references.
 The first step creates a new content type in the system and sets a reference to its id.
-The second step adds a new policy to the editor role to allow editors to create objects of the new content type under the node with id 2.
+The second step adds a new policy to the editor role to allow editors to create objects of the new content type under the location with id 2.

     -
         mode: create